alal4465/CTF_Writeups/pwnable.tw - Silver Bullet/README.md

 # Silver Bullet

 ...Is an interesting pwnable from "pwnable.tw".
 I decided to post a wp as i found it pretty damn fun.
+We are given a 32bit binary and a libc.
 ```console
 root@kali:~/CTF/pwnable_tw# checksec ./silver_bullet
 [*] '/root/CTF/pwnable_tw/silver_bullet'